-Photographing a model who has extensive dance background is very different that photographing a model who grew up modeling.
-I had recently had the opportunity of photographing Eva Luna in my favorite studio The Candy Factory in Fremont, CA. Vince Gotti, the Director of Photography at GEV Magazine set the shoot up and contacted the amazing hair stylist Roy from Hairby Roy along with the always fabulous Prince Kaleo from The Armoire Closet to create a fantastic photography set.
+Photographing a model with extensive dance background is very different from photographing a model who grew up modeling.
+I had recently had the opportunity of photographing Eva Luna in my favorite studio, The Candy Factory in Fremont, CA. Vince Gotti, the Director of Photography at GEV Magazine, set the shoot up and contacted the amazing hair stylist Roy from Hair by Roy along with the always fabulous Prince Kaleo from The Armoire Closet to create a fantastic photography set.

 Eva was so interesting to work with.
-Unlike most models who moves from pose to pose, Eva fluidly moved throughout the entire shoot.
-It was up to the photographer to guide the movement and capture an instance where the movement is at it’s most beautiful state.
-Now I would never give this posing advice when I am doing corporate headshots or portrait photography here in San Jose / San Francisco area but for some reason, she was able to make it work.
-Maybe it was because she was a dancer maybe she was just really good at what she does; no matter what the reason on how she made “fluid posing” work, I am looking forward to working with her again in the future.
+Unlike most models who move from pose to pose, Eva fluidly moved throughout the entire shoot.
+It was up to the photographer to guide the movement and capture an instance of its most beautiful state.
+Now I would never give this posing advice when I am doing corporate headshots or portrait photography here in San Jose / San Francisco area, but for some reason, she was able to make it work.
+Maybe it was because she was a dancer, maybe she was just really good at what she does; no matter what the reason on how she made “fluid posing” work, I am looking forward to working with her again in the future.

-Did you know that your whole body needs to be fully lubricated in order to wear latex?
+Did you know that your whole body needs to be fully lubricated to wear latex?
 No?
-Well neither did I until my last photoshoot with British Alternative Super Model Ulorin Vex!
+Well, neither did I until my last photoshoot with British Alternative Super Model Ulorin Vex!

-I’ve never really shot an alternative / punk rock model in the past so I wasn’t sure what to expect.
-I checked out her website prior to the shoot and it was filled with some of the most creatively beautiful / crazy looking images I’ve ever seen.
-From doing mostly corporate headshot around Silicon Valley to shooting a latex wearing, red haired British model with nipple patches… the transition wasn’t easy.
-The most risque shoot I’ve done prior to this was when Adam Pisoni, the CTO of Yammer Inc, decided to take off his tie and shoot outside! *gasp*
+I’ve never shot an alternative/punk rock model in the past, so I wasn’t sure what to expect.
+Before the shoot, I checked out her website, and it was filled with some of the most creatively beautiful / crazy-looking images I’ve ever seen.
+From doing mostly corporate headshot around Silicon Valley to shooting a latex-wearing, red-haired British model with nipple patches… the transition wasn’t easy.
+The most risque shoot I’ve done before this was when Adam Pisoni, the CTO of Yammer Inc, decided to take off his tie and shoot outside! *gasp*

 I rarely shoot professional models because most of my clientele are corporate folks here in the Bay Area who are looking for professional headshots.
 I needed to mix things up and I was lucky enough to be invited to one of CandyFactory’s meet ups in Fremont CA. The model for this meet up was Ashlee and she was amazing.
 She was so professional and needed very little direction.
 I usually tend to talk a lot during a photoshoot so that my subject would loosen up and show their personality.
 Ashlee showed her personality right from the start and literally shut me up.
 Aside from the occasional “chin up”, “move your hands” and “fix your hair”, I didn’t really have to say anything.
 Her make up was flawless, courtesy of Krytal Garza and lighting was fine tuned by Mr. Vincent G. If you’re interested in the camera settings and technical stuff, I’ve listed the specs after the pictures.